maria-sanchez-g/HTML-CSS-JS.github.io/React/9_Route/README.txt

 }

 4.2.3 LoginForm

+loginForm.jsx = a small reusable component with logic. loginPage.jsx = a full screen (page) where that component is used.

 TEMPLATE FOR LOGIN FORM
 import React, { useState } from "react";
 import { useUser } from "../Context/UserContext"; // import your custom context hook